faros-ai/faros-events-cli/README.md

 ### Build Event - `build`

-A `build` event is used to communicate a specific build's status, the code being built, and where the build is taking place.
+A `build` event is used to communicate the duration, status, and location of a build.

 #### Build Arguments